beingkriti/beingkriti/README.md

 I'm Kriti, a passionate coder exploring the digital universe.

-I believe in the power of code to turn caffeine into solutions that make a difference.
+I believe in the power of code to turn caffeine into solutions that make a difference ☕.
+(Strictly not a Java reference :P)

 Let's connect and collaborate on exciting projects!